S3 method for class 'rfsrc'

 Value

-A gg_roc data.frame with one row per unique prediction threshold and columns:
+A gg_roc data.frame, one row per unique prediction threshold, with columns:

 sens